NeuralCoder3/wiki-link/ReadMe.md

 - Gathers the wiki pages from the database dump
 - Extracts relevant pages
-- Inspects sections for links
+- Inspects sections for links (currently manual, see old commit for other)
   - using marko: markdown parsing
   - wikimarkup: converts to HTML, uses beautifulsoup to extract texts
   - manual: rough (but fast and robust) text processing